koelslaw/documentation/topics/nuc/v1/README.md

   ```

 :warning: The next action will result in large downloads.
-I would not recommend completing the following action unless you have a decent internet connection and/or some time. :warning:
+I would not recommend completing the following actions unless you have a decent internet connection and/or some time. :warning:

 - Run the deploy Nuc Script
   ```